Exploring the natural world, discovering environmental stewardship

 Through investigation of natural habitats, sensory awareness activities, inquiry and discussion, youth develop:

 - An appreciation of and respect for nature

 - An understanding of the principles of ecology and conservation

 - An awareness of our impact and dependence on the environment

 Outdoor Hostel Adventure participants gain greater confidence, self-awareness, and respect for their community of peers and adults through:

 - Cooperative games

-The community of the hostel is transformative for young people.
-Students not only work together to prepare meals in the hostel kitchen and complete simple morning chores, they also learn about other countries by interacting with international travelers.
+- Introducing youth to the transformative community of the hostel.
+Youth work together to prepare meals in the hostel kitchen and complete simple morning chores, and expand their intercultural understanding through interactions with international travelers.